Renowned professors provide bite-size video-lessons, applied projects, interactive quizzes and peer-reviewed assignments

 University and college students can learn for free on Coursera by signing up with a verified college or university email address and enrolling in courses by July 31, 2020.
 Students can earn certificates for courses and Specializations they are enrolled in through September 30, 2020, for free.
-As a student, you can help your university gain free access to Coursera for Campus.
-To bring the Coursera Campus Response Initiative to your college or university, use this message to ask a professor, department head, or university leader to sign up by July 31, 2020.
-You can learn more here.

 The Coursera catalog of courses, including content from other university and industry partners, is available free to all currently enrolled students.
 In addition, university partners can get access to enterprise-level admin tools and are eligible for single sign-on integrations.